-By 1900, Hill had to set up an absurdly elaborate venture in order to circumvent Virginia’s anti-gambling laws, which not only banned horse racing within the commonwealth, but also prohibited people from forwarding money directly to race tracks for the purpose of gambling.
+By 1900, Hill set up an absurdly elaborate venture in order to circumvent Virginia’s anti-gambling laws, which not only banned horse racing within the commonwealth but also prohibited people from forwarding money directly to race tracks for the purpose of gambling.
 To get around the edicts, Hill created a corporation called the West Virginia Athletic Association based across state lines in Harpers Ferry, West Virginia where horse racing and gambling were legal.
 He then chartered the Old Dominion Telegraph Company to indirectly conduct the business that had officially been placed through the WVAA.

 All of this meant that although horses hadn’t run at St. Asaph in several years, Hill’s track still ran a profitable gambling business—all apparently in compliance with the law.

 With this game of legal gymnastics, Hill kept St. Asaph alive.
 That is, until an unrelenting prosecutor singled out the track.

 Born in Louisiana, Crandal Mackey was determined to see an end to widespread gambling and corruption in Alexandria.
 In 1903, he became attorney for the Commonwealth of Virginia, promising to “close up every gambling resort in Alexandria county if there was law enough in Virginia to enable him to do so.”

 But Mackey’s quest wouldn’t be easy.
 Hill had an impressive legal team working behind him.
 And, with an alleged $12,000 per year in the St. Asaph budget allocated for corruption, there were plenty of forces eager to help Hill out.